 To qualify as a Jones Act seaman, an employee must contribute to the function of the vessel or to the accomplishment of its mission and must have connection to a vessel in navigation that is substantial in duration and nature.
 Crewmembers employed aboard cruise ships are all considered Jones Act seamen and include captains, officers, engineers, housekeeping employees, cooks, waiters, bartenders, dancers and other entertainers, as well as hair salon, spa and gift shop employees.
 Crewmembers employed aboard cargo ships, container ships, tankers, tow and tugboats, supply boats, ferry boats, fishing vessels and recreational boats and yachts for hire are all covered by the Jones Act.

 The Jones Act requires an employer to provide a seaman a reasonably safe place to work and reasonably safe tools and equipment.
-The breach of that duty by the employer, its officers, agents or employees is considered negligence.
+The breach of that duty by the employer, its officers, agents, or employees is considered negligence.
+This duty extends beyond just the time spent aboard the vessel and can also apply to incidents that occur during shore excursions.
+If you are injured during a shore excursion accident while in the service of the vessel, you may still be entitled to compensation under the Jones Act, as well as maritime law remedies.

 Examples of negligent acts include: